dpgaspar/Flask-AppBuilder/docs/fabmanager.rst

   - **create-db** - Create all your database objects (SQLAlchemy only)

+  - **collect-static** - Copies static files from flask-appbuilder to your static folder.
+Nice to have on certain deploys

   - **list-users** - List all users on the database.

   - **list-views** - List all registered views.